Tres Leches Cake Recipe

 12 ounces evaporated milk, 10 ounces condensed milk, 1/2 cup heavy cream, may substitute with half and half

 • Once the cake has cooled or the next day when you're ready to serve, use an electric hand mixer to beat together heavy whipping cream and powdered sugar.
 Spread over the top and garnish with fresh seasonal fruit.
+Remove from the fridge 30 minutes before serving to make slicing easier and softens the chilled cake.
+Straight from the fridge, the cake is dense from the chilled milks.

 Note: The fluffy whipped cream is not very sweet because it compliments the already sweet cake.
 Adjust according to your sweetness preference.

-2½ cups heavy cream, 1/4 cup powdered sugar, chocolate shavings, cherries, berries or fresh seasonal fruit
+2½ cups heavy cream, 1/4 cup powdered sugar, chocolate shavings , cherries, berries or fresh seasonal fruit

 Notes